Director of Languages: Mrs K Heery

 Students’ Views and Attitudes

-Students enjoy learning new language, about different cultures and developing their communication skills.
+Students enjoy learning new languages, about different cultures and developing their communication skills.
 The scaffolding in lessons allows students to feel confident and supported.

 Enrichment and Intervention

-Year 13 students often go on to study language related courses in further education, such as Modern Languages, Linguistics, Business Management and French or teacher training.
+Year 13 students often go on to study languages or language related courses in further education.
+Modern Languages, Linguistics and Business Management are such examples.

-The Languages Department is involved in supporting other schools in developing their practice and the department has very close links with university and ITT courses.
+The Languages Department is involved in supporting other schools in developing their practice and the department has very close links with university and teacher training courses.